SteeltoeOSS/Samples/TESTS.md

 * `{sample}` is the sample name (the bottom directory node of the sample path)
 * `{os}` is one of: `windows`, `osx`, `linux` depending on the platform on which the tests are run

-As an example, if running the sample `Connectors\src\AspDotNetCore\RabbitMQ` on Windows, it will use the space `connectors-rabbitmq-windows`.
+As an example, if running the sample `Connectors\src\RabbitMQ` on Windows, it will use the space `connectors-rabbitmq-windows`.

 You can override this behavior by setting the `cf_space` option.
 ```